HolmesShuan/UCAS-Pattern-Recognition/Neural Network/README.md

 <img src="./img/network_comparsion_test.png" width="340" height="280" />

 ## Learning Rate Comparsion
 The base learning rate was `0.00005`.
 We compared `inv` and `poly` to show the effect of different learning strategies.
+The learning rate was gradually decreased with increasing iteration number.
 1. inv: return `base_lr * (1 + gamma * iter) ^ (- power)`
 2. poly: the effective learning rate follows a polynomial decay, to be zero by the max_iter.
 return `base_lr (1 - iter/max_iter) ^ (power)`